collective/tech-event/docs/README.md

-# Tech Conference for Plone
+# Tech Event Support for Plone

-Documentation for Tech Conference for Plone.
+Documentation for Tech Event Support for Plone.
 Support for implementing tech conference in a Plone site.

 This project provides a Sphinx-based documentation environment for your Plone project, powered by the [Plone Sphinx Theme](https://github.com/plone/plone-sphinx-theme).